darshanjawandhiya/riskmirror/README.md

 - Behavioral audit to guide investment decisions
 - Easy-to-use, minimal, modern interface

-Built with Python, Streamlit, Pandas, and yfinance.
+Built with Python, Streamlit, Pandas and yfinance.

 This is my first public experiment in making finance smarter and more transparent for investors.